julianxhokaxhiu/LineageOTA/README.md

 > Using the `build.prop` instead offers an easy and smooth integration, which could potentially be used even in local builds that make use fully of the official repos, but only updates through a local OTA REST Server.
 For example, by using the [docker-lineage-cicd](https://github.com/julianxhokaxhiu/docker-lineage-cicd) project.

 ## Changelog

+### v?.?.?
+- Added Github caching support ( thanks to @toolstack )
+- Include github as a source repository ( thanks to @ADeadTrousers )
+- Accept LINEAGEOTA_BASE_PATH from environment to set the root URL ( thanks to @CyberShadow )
+- Read channel from build.prop ro.lineage.releasetype ( thanks to @tduboys )
+- fix loading prop file from alternate location ( thanks to @bananer )
+- Support device names with underscores in name extraction ( thanks to @bylaws )
+- Fix finding numbers on rom names (thanks to @erfanoabdi )
+- Fix loading prop file

 ### v2.9.0
 - Add PHP 7.4 compatibility: Prevent null array access on `isValid()` ( thanks to @McNutnut )